Offsend/Offsend/README.md

 **Can Offsend check prompts before they reach an AI editor?**
 Yes.
 Install [AI-editor hooks](docs/cli.md#ai-editor-hooks) with `offsend hook install --target cursor` (or `claude`, `windsurf`, `codex`, `all`).

+**Are AI-editor hooks a hard block on every way to read a file?**
+No. They are defense-in-depth on known editor paths (prompt, `@file`, Read/Edit/Write; optional shell-gate).
+Shell without `--shell-gate`, MCP tool payloads, subagents with their own hook config, and some symlink/rename cases can still reach the same file.
+Prefer AI ignore files and keeping secrets out of the workspace — see [what hooks cover / do not cover](docs/cli.md#what-hooks-cover).

 **Where is the full CLI documentation?**
 [docs/cli.md](docs/cli.md) (commands, flags, exit codes).
 Project config: [docs/configuration.md](docs/configuration.md).